 Please contact the Chatelaine for information on Gold key

 Responsible for coordinating Archery activities within the branch.
 This officer makes sure that protection is up to standard and that archery competitions and activities are conducted safely.

 In charge of rapier fighting within the branch.
 He or she must be a junior marshal of fencing; the Master of Sword makes sure that protection is up to standard and that rapier or sword fighting is safe.

 In charge of thrown weapons activities within the branch.
 He or she must be a junior marshal of thrown weapons; this officer makes sure that protection is up to standard and that thrown weapons competitions and activities are conducted safely.

 The goal is to introduce and reinforce the ideals of chivalry, honor, courtesy, service, and heraldic pageantry, both on and off the list field.
 The program stresses good sportsmanship and parental participation.
 It is designed to allow the youth to learn more about all aspects of the Society and above all, HAVE FUN!

 Youth Armored Combat or YAC, is the youth version of the adult heavy combat program.
 The main purpose of the program is to train youth armoured combatants to transition into safe and chivalric adult heavy combat when they reach the appropriate age, if they so desire.
 The program aspires to develop each combatant’s self-respect, respect for others, and an appreciation for medieval history.

-The program is open to all those between the ages of six and seventeen, with the participants being split into separate age groups to insure proper instruction and guidance.
+The programs are open to all those between the ages of six and seventeen, with the participants being split into separate age groups to insure proper instruction and guidance.